tristanpoland/Luminal/README.md

 cargo test
 ```

-## Why BUST?
+## Why Luminal?

-- **No TLS Dependencies**: Unlike tokio, BUST doesn't rely on thread-local storage, making it safe for DLL boundaries
+- **No TLS Dependencies**: Unlike tokio, Luminal doesn't rely on thread-local storage, making it safe for DLL boundaries
 - **Explicit Context**: All runtime context is passed explicitly, making it easier to reason about and debug
 - **High Performance**: Designed with performance in mind, with minimal overhead compared to tokio
 - **API Compatibility**: Familiar API for tokio users, making migration easier